Adrian Lewis: Personal life

-His daughter, Myla Niamh was born in August 2009, with then girlfriend Katie-Adele Hughes, from whom he separated in January 2011.
-On 6 August 2012, he married Sarah Podmore (born 1987), who has three children from her previous marriage, and in December 2012 gave birth to their son Matthew.
-They have two further children, born in June 2015 and August 2017 respectively.
+In August 2009, Lewis had his first child with then-girlfriend Katie-Adele Hughes.
+Lewis and Hughes broke up in January 2011, four days after he won his first world title.
+On 6 August 2012, he married Sarah Podmore (born 1987), who has three children from her previous marriage.
+In December 2012, she gave birth to their son.
+They have two further children, born in June 2015 and August 2017.
+In 2015, Sarah was diagnosed with medullary sponge kidney.
+One of Lewis's daughters has an autism-related disability and ADHD and requires constant care.
+The health issues faced by his wife and daughter contributed to his decision to step away from darts in 2023.

-He supports his local football team Stoke City.
+Lewis supports his local football team Stoke City.

 In 2012, Lewis, together with the other seven players who competed in the Premier League recorded a charity single with Chas Hodges and his band called 'Got My Tickets for the Darts' which was written by Chas.
 It was released on 18 May, the night after the play-offs at the O2 in London, where it was premiered.
 Proceeds from the single were donated to the Haven House Children's Hospice.